hamzahik/wakanda-studio-code-mirror/README.md

 Shortcuts
 =========

-The following keyboard shortcuts are available:
+In addition to the native keyboard shortcuts (Undo/Redo..), the following keyboard shortcuts are available:

 - Save : Ctrl + S
-- Undo : Ctrl + Z
-- Redo : Ctrl + Y
 - Change Variable Name : Ctrl + Q